 This was one of the first Australian films to be shot with a widescreen anamorphic lens, although The Cars That Ate Paris (1974) was shot in anamorphic four years earlier.
 George Miller's desire to shoot in anamorphic made him seek a set of Todd-AO wide angle lenses used by Sam Peckinpah to film The Getaway (1972), which were damaged enough in that shoot to get discarded in Australia.
 The only one which worked properly was a 35mm lens which was employed in the whole of the film.

 Goose's motorcycle is a 1977 Kawasaki Z1000, but the metal "Kawasaki" badge has been removed from the gas tank and replaced with a decal that reads "Kwaka" - clearly visible on the Blu-ray version at 0:40:50.

-Frankie J. Holden stated in an interview that he auditioned for the role of Jim Goose while he was an unknown actor, but thinks that he did not get the role because director George Miller did not take too kindly to Holden's criticism of the script when they chatted after his audition.
+Frankie J. Holden stated in an interview, that he auditioned for the role of Jim Goose, while he was an unknown actor, but thinks that he did not get the role because George Miller did not take too kindly to Holden's criticism of the script when they chatted after his audition.

-Mad Max was banned in New Zealand for the scene when Goose is burned alive inside of his vehicle.
+This movie was banned in New Zealand for the scene when Goose is burned alive inside of his vehicle.
 It mirrored an incident with a real gang not long before the film came out.
-It was later shown in NZ in 1983 after the huge success of the sequel, but only as long as it had an 18 certificate.
+It was later shown in New Zealand in 1983, after the huge success of the sequel The Road Warrior (1981), but only as long as it had an R18 certificate.